greatsokol/kcusers/README.md

 A web application for monitoring the service status is available on `localhost:9000`.

-Users who can be monitored are determined by roles `front.userroles`.
+Users who can observe are defined by roles `front.userroles`.

 Users who can make changes are defined by roles `front.adminroles`.